 Mardin, Turkey - Travel

 Have you ever read about the ancient civilisations and wondered how it would feel to walk through those cities as if you belonged there?
-Look no further!
-The ancient capital of the Artuqid Dynasty (Artuklu Beyliği) and the current seat of the Mardin Province, the city of Mardin in Turkey (Türkiye), can make that dream a reality for you!
+The ancient capital of the Artuqid Dynasty (Artuklu Beyliği) and the current seat of the Mardin Province, the city of Mardin in Turkey (Türkiye), can make that dream a reality.

-With an estimated population of 133,381 (2022), this small town attracts more and more tourists every year.
-Flights from Istanbul to Mardin only last 2 hours, and for a relatively low price, you can enjoy this UNESCO World Heritage Site candidate - a gorgeous city near the Syrian border that has maintained its original appearance despite rapidly growing urbanisation.
+With an estimated population of around 200,000 people, this small town attracts more and more tourists every year.
+Flights from Istanbul to Mardin only last 2 hours, and for a relatively low price, you can enjoy this UNESCO World Heritage Site candidate — a gorgeous city near the Syrian border that has maintained its original appearance despite rapidly growing urbanisation.

 Whether you explore the characteristic architecture at Zinciriye Madrasah (Sultan İsa Medresesi) or drive 40 minutes outside of the city to see the Dara Mesopotamia Ruins, witness the Mesopotamian legacy of fertile soil, crossroads for different cultures and religions, and one of the key points in the old Silk Road routes.